christor/partlink-name-std-demo/README.md

 partlink-name-std-demo
 ======================

-This provides a simple demonstration application to illustrate company name standardization
+This provides a simple demonstration application to illustrate part number standardization